-- Problem: Ownership isn't restored when transferred to Reader XI, and Reader XI is uninstalled.
+- Problem: Ownership is not restored when ownership is transferred to Reader XI and Reader XI is then uninstalled.
 Workaround: Repair Acrobat.

 - Problem: Printing a PDF using Booklet Printing can produce inconsistent and incorrect results depending on the printer used.
 Some printers where the problem can be seen are the HP 4700 and HP 2840 All-In-One.
 [2782167, 2390174]

 - Problem: Windows 7 only.
 For redirected PS printers, Acrobat always displays "Working RGB" color profile.
 For color PostScript printers, it should display the working CMYK profile.
 For monochrome PostScript printers, it should display the working Grayscale profile.
 Steps: